Versa or Gamut: How to Choose the Right Adaptive Paddling System for Your Needs

 Gamut Paddle Holder System

 The Gamut Paddle Holder System is designed for paddlers who prefer to use their own paddle but may require additional support to alleviate physical strain.
-It includes a paddle holder, along with a mount that has a post and omni-directional head which allow smooth rotation in every direction.
-It's ideal for experienced kayakers with shoulder injuries or arthritis, or any one with moderate or mobility limitations.
+It includes a paddle holder, along with a mount that has a post and omni-directional head, allowing smooth rotation in every direction.
+It's ideal for experienced kayakers with shoulder injuries or arthritis, or anyone with moderate mobility limitations.

 Key Features